thclough/endangered_db/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/50/Prunus_africana_MS_3588.jpg/640px-Prunus_africana_MS_3588.jpg" width=150 height=225 align = "right"></img>

 Prunus africana, the African cherry, is harvested for its bark which has medicinal properties.
-Its population has been classified under "of urgent concern" in several African countries to which it is native<sup>7</sup>.
+Its population has been classified "of urgent concern" in several African countries to which it is native<sup>7</sup>.

 African cherry does not seem to have been imported from 2015-2018 for medicinal purposes.
 In 2019 and 2020, the largest importer was Turkey for both years on an absolute basis, and Protugal and Turkey on a per capita basis, respectively.